Responses to the COVID-19 pandemic in March 2020: 16 March

 The United Nations World Health Organization issued advice on 'Five Things You Should Know Now about the COVID-19 Pandemic' and on safeguarding mental health during the pandemic, while WHO Director-General Tedros Adhanom Ghebreyesus, "blasted" the slow virus testing response and stressed, "Once again, our message is: test, test, test."

 The Australian Border Force suspends the removal operations of New Zealand citizens to New Zealand up to 30 March, effective midnight 16 March.

 Canadian Prime Minister Justin Trudeau announces restrictions to entry into Canada, allowing only Canadian and American citizens, permanent residents, closest family of citizens, diplomats, and air crew.
 Any Canada-bound passengers showing symptoms of COVID-19 would be refused boarding.
 Saskatchewan Premier Scott Moe announces the closure of all primary and secondary schools in the province effective 20 March.

 Costa Rican Health Minister Daniel Salas confirmed 41 cases of coronavirus.
 The government also decreed a state of national emergency.
 Classes were suspended in all public and private schools and colleges until 4 April.
 Borders would be closed starting Wednesday, 18 March and last until 12 April, Costa Ricans and permanent residents have no entry restriction.
 Those entering must remain in quarantine for at least 14 days.

 Guatemalan President Alejandro Giammattei announced Guatemala will close its borders for two weeks as part of measures to contain the virus.

-Slovakian prime minister Peter Pellegrini said the government was preparing cash worth 1.2 million euros ($1.3 million) to purchase masks from a contracted Chinese supplier.
+Slovak prime minister Peter Pellegrini said the government was preparing cash worth 1.2 million euros ($1.3 million) to purchase masks from a contracted Chinese supplier.
 He then said "However, a dealer from Germany came there first, paid more for the shipment, and bought it."

 Malaysian Prime Minister Muhyiddin Yassin bans Malaysian citizens from going overseas and foreigners from entering Malaysia from 18 to 31 March.
 Malaysians returning from overseas will have to go through health checks and a 14-day self-quarantine.

 Pink Dot SG, an event in support of the LGBT community in Singapore supposed to be held on 27 June, is cancelled due to the pandemic, the first time it did so.
 In its place will be a livestreaming session where people can tune in.